chmouel/snazy/README.md

 It supports streaming too, so if you do a `kubectl logs -f` it would just wait for input.

-If you need to stream a file you simply can do a `snazy < FILE`
+If you need to parse a file you simply can use the shell with `snazy < FILE`

 If your input comes from <https://github.com/boz/kail> it will automatically detect it and print the namespace/pod[container] :